 In December 2019, the European Commission (EC) began a Fitness Check of all EU legislation related to EDs.
 The EC is currently examining whether the EU chemical legislations are adequate to ensure the safety of human and environmental health, minimising exposure to EDs and whether there is coherence between the legislations.
 The Fitness Check results are expected to be available in the coming months.

-For more information, go to Endocrine Disruptor Lists: edlists.org
+For more information, visit Endocrine Disruptor Lists: edlists.org